ahartikainen/Helper_Stan/README.md

 # Helper_Stan
-Helper functions for cmdstan - works on both linux and osx
+Helper functions for CmdStan - works on both linux and osx

 ```